Travel As Far As You Can

 You must be prepared to leave the security of habituation, the comfort and insularity of your "known" environment, and step into a world aching to be explored.

-In exploring the outer, curiously, you will inevitably stumble across the realisation that you have begun to charter the inner also.
+In exploring the outer, curiously, you will inevitably stumble across the realization that you have begun to charter the inner also.
 Each threshold you cross is another road to uncovering the intimate call of your psyche.
 The call of the wild, as Kerouac expressed.

-We must recognise that our experiences are cheapened if they have not come from a deep inner connection with life.
+We must recognize that our experiences are cheapened if they have not come from a deep inner connection with life.
 If they are not a result of a deep, yearning curiosity to carve your own ideologies and forge your own insights rather than move into adult maturity having been the submissive receptacle of other people's conventions, taboos, and fears.

 Travel, in any form, is the greatest remedy for a mind allergic to stale dogmas and institutional vacuousness.

-Travel hones intelligence, creativity, humility and curiosity.
+Travel hones intelligence, creativity, humility, and curiosity.
 It provides the perspective needed to honestly asses the historical linguistic nexus point you were born into.
 The co-ordinates that have most likely governed your youth.

 Ignore the ignorant well-wishers wanting to place you into a neatly defined box.